StaphSynth/StaphSynth.github.io/_posts/2016-10-10-using-selenium-webdriver-and-javascript.md

 ```

 That's it for this post.
 As you can tell, we've barely scratched the surface and there's plenty more to cover.
 Stay tuned for the next post in the series dealing with testing environments and JavaScript promises.

+As I said at the start, I'm still learning this myself, so comments, suggestions and corrections are welcome :)